If you like your meals served with a healthy helping of postcard-perfect views, these restaurants fit the bill.

 Sydney's dining hot spots

 Perched on the western side of Circular Quay, Quay is not just Australia’s most awarded restaurant, it also has the best harbour views in Sydney.
-Chef Peter Gilmore using only the finest ingredients. from from hand dived scallops to uni (sea urchin), in his delicately constructed dishes, Gilmore's signature dish, the smoked pig jowl, gets regular makeovers: the current version is a mash-up of flavours and textures, teamed with black barley, roast koji rice, egg custard, sesame and scallop.
+Chef Peter Gilmore uses only the finest ingredients, from hand dived scallops to uni (sea urchin), in his delicately constructed dishes.
+Gilmore's signature dish, the smoked pig jowl, gets regular makeovers: the current version is a mash-up of flavours and textures, teamed with black barley, roast koji rice, egg custard, sesame and scallop.
 Finish your meal with the snow egg, Australia's most famous dessert.

 ICEBERGS DINING ROOM & BAR, BONDI BEACH